moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 : Video, audio, subtitles, ancillary data

 Classifications
-: Codec, media language, layers
+: Codec, language, layers

 Variations
 : For each stream, the resolution(s), bitrate(s).
-Each variant should be uniquely identifiable.
+Each variant should be uniquely identifiable and addressable.

 Considerations should be made to addressing of individual audio/video frames as opposed to groups, in addition to how the model incorporates signalling of prioritisation, media dependency, and cacheability to all entities.